Therapy Acceleration Program

 Since 2017, three TAP-supported therapies have been approved by the U.S. Food and Drug Administration (FDA):

-Currently, there are over 20 TAP-supported assets in active development, including 6 registration-enabling
+Currently, there are over 20 active clinical studies with TAP-supported assets, including 6 registration-enabling

 clinical studies (4 in blood cancer & 2 beyond blood cancer).

 TAP Portfolio Assets in Company Sponsored Trials - Blood Cancer Development

 Immunitas is a single cell genomics-based therapeutics company focused on immunology that is advancing multiple programs to the clinic.
 Immunitas’ programs are derived from their platform, a cross-functional, highly integrated, single cell genomics approach that enables rapid target identification and validation in parallel with antibody discovery and engineering.